GoogleChrome/inert-polyfill/README.md

 ## Usage

-To use the polyfill, the script just needs to be included in your page.
+Include the [inert-polyfill script](https://cdn.rawgit.com/GoogleChrome/inert-polyfill/v0.1.0/inert-polyfill.min.js) at the end of your page.
 There are no other initialization steps.

 The polyfill prevents tab-focusing, using the `accessKey` to access an element, the `click` event (mostly for sanity, as elements should be unfocusable), and any other approach to focus.